 (4) When service is disconnected at a premium disconnect location, the TDSP will notify the CR on the 650_02, Service Order Response, with a code of “O” for “Disconnected Other than at Meter.”
 For any DNP request performed, the appropriate TDSP tariff charges will be applied.
 When service cannot be disconnected at a premium disconnect location, the TDSP will respond with a 650_02 transaction Complete Unexecutable and the CR will need to contact the TDSP for special consideration.

-7.6.3.7 Same Day/Priority or Weekend Non Holiday Reconnect or Disconnect for Non-Payment
+7.6.3.7 Same Day/Priority or Weekend / Holiday Reconnect or Disconnect for Non-Payment

+Per Customer Protection rule, subsection (f) of P.U.C.
+Subst.
+R. 25.483, Disconnection of Service, a CR shall not request disconnection of a customer’s electric service for nonpayment on a holiday or weekend, or the day immediately preceding a holiday or weekend, unless the CR’s personnel are available on those days to take payments, make payment arrangements with the customer, and request reconnection of service.

 (1) When issuing a 650_01, Service Order Request, for RNP or DNP requests, CRs may request priority service where available.
 The TX SET codes indicated in Table 11, TDSP Priority Codes, should be used to indicate priority status on RNP and DNP requests.

-(2) Any service order received by a TDSP with a priority code other than those listed below in Table 11 will be processed as a standard service order, except Oncor who will reject the standard RNP request if the priority code is anything other than 01.
+(2) Any service order received by a TDSP with a priority code other than those listed below in Table 11 will be processed as a standard service order.

 (3) If a CR issues a same day RNP request after issuing a standard RNP request and the standard RNP request has not been completed, the same day request may be rejected as a duplicate request by the TDSP.

 (4) The prepay priority code, listed in Table 11 shall only be used by the REP of record for ESI IDs identified by the TDSP as having a meter that is capable of remote disconnect and reconnect.
 TDSPs will convert service orders received with a prepay priority code on ESI IDs that do not have remote disconnect and reconnect capability to the standard disconnect or reconnect for non-payment processes adhering to all tariff timelines for scheduling and charges of the request.

 (5) The prepay priority code shall not be used by the REP of record unless the current Customer is on a prepay service offering as applicable in P.U.C.
 Subst.
 R. 25.498, Prepaid Service.
 All disconnect service orders with a prepay priority code will be worked as the current prevailing timeline within each TDSP’s service territory.
-All reconnects after DNP service orders with prepay priority shall be worked within one hour of the reconnect service order being received by the TDSP from the REP of record.
+All reconnects with prepay priority shall be worked within one hour of the reconnect service order being received by the TDSP from the REP of record per Section 9, Appendices, Appendix D3, TDSP’s Discretionary Services Timelines Matrix.
 TDSPs will make reasonable efforts to perform manual processing of the prepay reconnects when necessary to overcome communication interference to the Advanced Meter.
 Applicable TDSP discretionary service charges may apply for service orders completed manually.

 (6) Oncor requires that each REP offering prepay services provide a current list of all prepay ESI IDs at least weekly.
 The MarkeTrak tool should be used to send the prepay ESI IDs list.
 REPs should submit a single issue to Oncor using the “Other” subtype and attach a .txt file with the list of ESI IDs.
 The filename for the REP Prepay ESI ID list should be “REP NAME_13_digit DUNS_PREPAY ESIID_filedate.txt.”
 The txt file list should have two fields of information per row: REP DUNS and ESI ID.